Bathroom Confessions of Kilimanjaro

 Don’t count on privacy.
 Embrace the awkward wave when someone accidentally rounds the corner.

-Thank your toilet engineer.
+THANK (and tip!)
+YOUR TOILET ENGINEER.
 That person is truly the MVP.

 And most importantly: bathroom moments are universal.
 Every climber, no matter how strong or fast, has a trail-side confession.